AsahiLinux/AsahiLinux.github.io/content/fedora.md

 Want to use Night Color to keep your screen from disrupting your sleep cycle?
 No worries, it just works.
 Tweak your trackpad settings for a more comfortable experience?
 Everything's right there in System Settings.
 Are things on screen too big or too small?
 Just adjust the display scale to your heart's content, even in 5% increments.
 We've worked with the KDE project to bring you bug fixes and improvements to improve platform support, and we've also built a custom Calamares-based initial setup wizard so you can be up and running in no time with minimal fuss.

-Fedora Linux 39 comes with KDE Plasma 5.27, with the latest patches and improvements.
-But that's not all: Stay tuned for the upcoming Fedora Linux 40, which will bring us KDE Plasma 6 with even more improvements.
+Fedora Linux 40 comes with [KDE Plasma 6](https://kde.org/announcements/megarelease/6/), with the latest patches and improvements to provide *the* premier desktop experience.

 Rather use [GNOME](https://www.gnome.org/)?
-No worries, we've got you covered with GNOME 45.
+No worries, we've got you covered with GNOME 46.
 Or, if you prefer to roll your own desktop configuration or want to set up a headless server, our Server and Minimal images will let you set things up exactly the way you want to.

 </section>
 <section class="topic">